-- For SLITM or Quad SLITM technology, you should have two identical SLITM-ready graphics cards that are NVIDIA® certified. - Make sure that your graphics card driver supports NVIDIA® SLITM technology.
-Download the driver version 181.20 or later from NVIDIA® website (www.nvidia.com). - 3.
+- 1. For SLITM technology, you should have two identical SLITM-ready graphics cards that are NVIDIA® certified.
+For 3-Way SLITM technology, you should have three identical 3-Way SLITM-ready graphics cards that are NVIDIA® certified.
+For Quad SLITM technology, you should have two identical Quad SLITM-ready graphics cards that are NVIDIA® certified. - Make sure that your graphics card driver supports NVIDIA® SLITM technology.
+Download the driver from NVIDIAR website (www.nvidia.com). - 3.
 Make sure that your power supply unit (PSU) can provide at least the minimum power required by your system.
 It is recommended to use NVIDIA® certified PSU.
 Please refer to NVIDIA® website for details.